High potential risk of mycotoxin contaminated grain

 Harvest time is up and risk arises of possible mycotoxin contamination that may decrease production results.

 95% of mycotoxins in the feed are produced in the field.
-It is not necessarily visible fungal growth in contaminated grains.
-The EU has set maximum values for the individual toxins in feed, but we have to remember that reaction of contamination with several toxins is unpredictable, even in small concentrations.
+There is not necessarily visible fungal growth in contaminated grains.
+The EU has set maximum values for the individual toxins in feed, but we have to remember that reaction of contamination with several toxins is unpredictable - even in small concentrations.

 In addition climate changes and increases in mycotoxin contamination and co-contamination may promote new mycotoxins appearing in regions where they are not commonly found today.